Atte-A/Atte-A/README.md

 ---

 #### 👟 **RunningShoes**
-> React • Material UI • Node.js • Express • SQLite
+> React • Material UI • Node.js • Express • Git • SQLite

 - Built a web application for runners to track and manage their shoe rotation
 - Designed and implemented a REST API with CRUD functionality